ejosiah/vglib_examples/examples/gltf_viewer/README.md

 ## TODO
 - fix - free descriptorSets when model is disposed of
+- fix - free up texture binding points used by a model when its disposed
 - use unique resource each unique swapchain image
 - split HDR from Tone mapping
 - implement more robust Tone mapping